lexman/tuttle/README.txt

 Make for data

-Reliably create data from source as a team in an industrial environment...
-A tool for continuous data processing.
+Reliably create data from different sources.
+This tool is design to work in team in an industrial environment...
+To achieve continuous data processing.

 Install